thePianoKid/ITI1121/LectureNotes/Lec10/Notes.md

 The `pop` method is like if you removed the book and read its contents.

 And you can check if the pile is non-existant using the `empty` method.

+To implement dynamic arrays in Java, you have to copy all the elements into a new array that has a bigger size.